Arithmetic geometry of toric varieties. Metrics, measures and heights: The piecewise affine case

 \begin{rem} The notion of H-lattice concave functions defined on the whole $N_{\R}$ coincides with the notion of {tropical Laurent polynomials} over the integers, that is, the elements of the group semi-algebra $\Z_{\text{trop}}[N]$, where the arithmetic operations of the base semi-ring $\Z_{\text{trop}}=(\Z,\oplus, \odot)$ are defined as $ x\oplus y=\min(x,y)$ and $x\odot y=x+y$. \end{rem}

-\begin{prop} Let $f$ be a piecewise affine concave function on $N_{\R}$. \begin{enumerate} \item $f$ is an H-lattice concave function (respectively, a rational piecewise affine concave function) if and only if $f^{\vee}$ is a V-lattice concave function (respectively, a rational piecewise affine concave function). \item $\rec(f)$ is an H-lattice concave function if and only if $\Stab(f)$ is a lattice polyhedron. \end{enumerate} \end{prop} \begin{proof} This follows easily from Proposition \ref{prop:19}. \end{proof}
+\begin{prop} Let $f$ be a piecewise affine concave function on $N_{\R}$. \begin{enumerate} \item $f$ is an H-lattice concave function (respectively, a rational piecewise affine concave function) if and only if $f^{\vee}$ is a V-lattice concave function (respectively, a rational piecewise affine concave function) on $M_{\R}$. \item $\rec(f)$ is an H-lattice concave function if and only if $\Stab(f)$ is a lattice polyhedron.
+In this case $\rec(f)$ is the support function of $\Stab(f)$. \end{enumerate} \end{prop} \begin{proof} This follows easily from Proposition \ref{prop:19}. \end{proof}

 \begin{exmpl} If $\Delta $ is a lattice polytope, its indicator function is a V-lattice function, its support function $\Psi _{\Delta }$ is an H-lattice function and, when $\Delta $ has maximal dimension, the fan $\Sigma _{\Delta }$ is a rational fan.
 In particular, if the isomorphism $N\simeq \R^{n}$ of Example \ref{exm:1} is given by the choice of an integral basis $e_{1},\dots,e_{n}$ of $N$, then $\Delta ^{n}$ is a lattice polytope, the function $\Psi _{\Delta^{n} }$ is an H-lattice concave function and $\Sigma _{\Delta ^{n}}$ is a rational fan.
 If we write $e_{0}=-\sum_{i=1}^{n}e_{i}$, this is the fan generated by the vectors $e_{0},e_{1}, \dots,e_{n}$ in the sense that each cone of $\Sigma_{\Delta ^{n}}$ is the cone generated by a strict subset of the above set of vectors.
 Figure \ref{fig:simplex} illustrates the case $n=2$. \end{exmpl}